The Best Ohio Auto Insurance Company

 When we set out to find the best auto insurance companies in Ohio we modeled our methodology on our review on nationwide providers.
 We started with the biggest auto insurance providers in Ohio by market share: State Farm, American Family Insurance, Progressive, and Liberty Mutual.
 We made sure they each offered at least the basic kinds of coverage — liability, comprehensive, and collision — and checked how many supplemental coverage options (endorsements) and discounts they offered from our lists of the most common coverage add-ons.

 Then, we consulted JD Power and Consumer Reports — to see how each company’s customer service and claims service ratings stacked up — and Moody’s, A.M.
 Best, and Standard and Poor’s — for their most recent financial stability ratings for each company.
 Lastly, we evaluated company websites for customer service features, educational resources, easy navigation, and the quality of online quote tools.

-All five of our top picks received fairly similar, if not identical, scores for customer satisfaction and financial stability, and many offered comparable ranges of discounts and endorsements.
+All of our top picks received fairly similar, if not identical, scores for customer satisfaction and financial stability, and many offered comparable ranges of discounts and endorsements.
 The differences came down to the number of unique and useful coverage options available and how educational and accessible we found the web experience.

 Ohio Auto Insurance Reviews